2 Million People are Injured in Car Accidents Every Year in the US

 The consequences of breaking this new law are serious.
 If a person causes death or serious injury while texting and driving, he or she may face jail time of up to 12 months and $4,000 in fines.

 Remember, your rights to compensation may exist even without a criminal conviction.
-Contact us online or call us now at to set up a attorney consultation.
-We work for you with integrity, honesty and excellence.
+Contact us online or call us at 512-454-3751 to set up a free consultation.
+Our Austin car accident lawyers work for you with integrity, honesty and excellence.